blrobin2/blrobin2.github.io/_posts/2023-08-24-alphabet-antics.md

 letterboxd_url: https://boxd.it/4K8BJJ
 mst3k: true
 rifftrax: false
-category: movie_review
+category: movie-review
 ---

-* D is for Damned, as in Village of
+- D is for Damned, as in Village of
-* B is the bump you get when you fall, and you break your back, neck, pelvis, and all!
+- B is the bump you get when you fall, and you break your back, neck, pelvis, and all!
-* N is for float... huh?
+- N is for float... huh?
-* X is for existential crisis
+- X is for existential crisis
-* Y is for Yanni as far as I'm concerned
+- Y is for Yanni as far as I'm concerned

 How did they manage to make so many fat jokes in such a short time?